paragasu/nativescript-couchdb/README.md

 # nativescript-couchdb
+Nativescript plugin for couchdb
-nativescript plugin for couchdb and implement subset api compatible with pouchdb.
+A simple wrapper using nativescript http api to implement subset api compatible with PouchDB.

 # Install
 ```